rice-glaciology/glaciology-book/intro.md

 Welcome to the Rice Glaciology group's open textbook.
 Here, we introduce the physics of glaciers and ice sheets and shows how to encdoe that physics into working numerical models using the open source finite element model package [icepack](https://icepack.github.io/).

-The book is aimed at advanced undergraduates and beginning graduate students who have seen some calculus and a little physics, but who are new to glaciology.
-We build up the ideas in small steps and keep the mathematics tied to physical intuition.
+The book is aimed at advanced undergraduates and beginning graduate students who have taken some calculus and physics, but who are new to glaciology.
+We build up the ideas in small steps try to introduce mathematics to physical problems and notebooks intended to gamify some of the learning.
 Throughout, the standard reference is *The Physics of Glaciers* {cite}`cuffey2010`; we point to specific chapters there for readers who want to go deeper.

 ## The first observers